Deffro/deffro.github.io/_projects/emotion-detection-on-movie-reviews.md

 ![MeetTheSpartans](/images/projects/emotion/f_Meet_The_Spartans_w_emovie.png)

 It is considered as one of the worst movies of all time.
-But this does not mean that views didn't enjoy it and had fun with it.
-There are a lot of happiness reviews as this movies is a comedy.
+But this does not mean that viewers didn't enjoy and had fun with it.
+There are a lot of happiness reviews as this movie is a comedy.

 ![BattlefieldEarth](/images/projects/emotion/f_Battlefield_Earth_w_emovie.png)